Building Parkville Station

-- Preparatory works, including tree protection and removal and the relocation of underground services such as telecommunications, water, sewer, gas and electricity.
+- Preparatory works, including tree protection and removal and the relocation of underground services

-- Road closures and site establishment.
+- Road closures and site establishment

-- Piling and excavation of the station box and tunnels.
+- Piling and excavation of the station box

-- Architectural, mechanical and electrical fit out.
+- Station architectural, plumbing, mechanical and electrical fit out

 - New road layout.

 There are two construction sites for works at Parkville:

 - Grattan Street west (between Flemington Road and Elizabeth Street/Royal Parade)

 - Grattan Street east (between Royal Parade/Elizabeth Street and Leicester Street).